-- 2.1.1 There is no forced, bonded or involuntary prison labour. - 2.1.2 Workers are not required to lodge "deposits" or their identity papers with their employer and are free to leave their employer after reasonable notice. - 2.1.3 There is no use of modern slavery including child and forced labour and human trafficking. . - 2.1.4 Suppliers must be compliant with applicable modern slavery legislation [including but not limited to, the UK Modern Slavery Act 2015].
+- 2.1.1 There is no forced, bonded or involuntary prison labour. - 2.1.2 Workers are not required to lodge "deposits" or their identity papers with their employer and are free to leave their employer after reasonable notice. - 2.1.3 There is no use of modern slavery including child and forced labour and human trafficking. - 2.1.4 Suppliers must be compliant with applicable modern slavery legislation

-2.2 Freedom of association and the right to collective bargaining are respected:
+2.2 Freedom of association and the right to collective bargaining are respected